-This helps explain why a vegan diet aids in both the prevention and control of heart disease.
-The vegan diet includes only plant-based foods such as vegetables, fruits, grains, legumes (dried beans and peas), seeds and nuts.
-However, some prefer other variants of vegetarian diets apart from the strict vegan diet.
-They may include vegans, who eat no animal products; semi-vegetarians, who eat meat infrequently only once weekly; pesco-vegetarians, who eat fish but not meat; and lacto-ovo-vegetarians, who consume dairy products and eggs.
+This helps explain why a vegan diet works in both the prevention and control of heart disease.
+The vegan diet includes only plant-based foods such as vegetables, fruits, grains, legumes (dried beans and peas), seeds, and nuts.
+However, some prefer other variants apart from the strict vegan diet.
+They may include vegans who eat no animal products; semi-vegetarians, who eat meat only once weekly; fish-vegetarians, who eat fish but no meat; and lacto-ovo-vegetarians, who consume veggies, dairy products, and eggs.

 Cholesterol and Lipoproteins

 Clarke et al (British Medical Journal, 1997)1 found that replacing saturated fats with complex carbohydrates resulted in a significant reduction of cholesterol levels.
 They noted an average reduction of 10 to 15%.
-Red meats have high saturated fats.
-However, vegan diets which lack red meat and dairy products contain little to no saturated fat.
+Red meat has high saturated fats.
+However, vegan diets which do not include red meat and dairy products contain little to no saturated fat.
 So, remember to choose natural foods for our meals and live a healthy lifestyle to live longer and enjoy life!

 The Benefit of Fiber in Vegan Diet

 A vegan diet consists of a lot of fiber.
 Professionals estimate that most vegans consume about 50-100% more fiber than non-vegans.
 This makes vegans less disposed to the risk of heart disease.
-A high-fiber diet offers a more favorable lipoprotein profiles, thus bringing about a lower risk of heart disease.
-Furthermore, soluble fiber lowers blood cholesterol levels.
-This in turn reduces the risk of heart disease.
+A high-fiber diet promotes a more favorable lipoprotein profile, lowering the risk of heart disease.
+Furthermore, soluble fiber lowers blood cholesterol levels which reduces the risk of heart disease.

 The Benefit of Folic Acid in Leafy Greens

 Most fruits and vegetables, especially leafy greens, contain high levels of folic acid.
 Vegans consume more vegetables in their diet than non-vegans.
 However, a so-called vegan whose lifestyle doesn’t conform with those recommended for vegans may eventually succumb to heart disease.
 Research shows that folic acid helps in reducing homocysteine levels.
 Lower homocysteine levels reduce the risk of heart disease.

 Vegan Diet and Heart Disease Treatment